 What a buzzkill!
 Sorry to be the bearer of bad news, but drinking and hot tubbing are not a good mix.
 Despite all of those movies scenes depicting characters cavorting in hot tubs with their favorite beverage in hand, physicians and the U.S. Centers for Disease Control and Prevention (CDC) don't recommend it.
 Sports stars and politicians have been known to imbibe while entertaining in a spa, but that doesn't mean we should follow their example.
 The same caution should be used with... drugs—check with your doctor before soaking in extremely hot water while taking a prescription.

 One reason is that both alcohol and some drugs (prescription and recreational) can cause drowsiness.
-Check the water temperature before entering (it should not exceed 104 degrees), observe reasonable time limits (10 to 15 minutes), and enter and exit the tub slowly.Continue to 3 of 10 below.
+Check the water temperature before entering (it should not exceed 104 degrees), observe reasonable time limits (10 to 15 minutes), and enter and exit the tub slowly in case of dizziness or to prevent falls.Continue to 3 of 10 below.

 03 of 10